When buying a glove, you first need to determine which hand your child naturally throws with. The glove will go on the opposite hand.

 Batting gloves can also be a smart accessory, to cushion hands and help to avoid calluses.

 Before you choose a bat, check your league regulations to see what’s approved.
-Your child will have better success practicing with a bat that’s the same size and weight as the one he’ll be using during games.
+Your child will have better success practicing with a bat that’s the same size and weight as the one they will be using during games.